 - Allow cakes to cool in the pans for a few minutes then turn out onto wire racks to cool completely.

 - In a stand mixer fitted with a whisk attachment cream the butter.
 Add sugar lemon zest, lemon juice and then add cream until desired consistency is reached.

 For the Italian Buttercream:

-- In a medium saucepan add the remaining sugar and 1/3 cup water then place on low heat.
+- In a medium saucepan add the remaining sugar and 1/3 cup water then stir together and place on medium-high heat.

 For the Cranberries:

 - Heat the sugar and water to a boil and allow to cool to room temperature.